Eyelid SurgeryConveniently located to serve Chicago and North Shore

 Is eyelid surgery performed on men, as well as women?

 Yes, eyelid surgery is a common procedure requested by our male patients.
-Eyelid surgery helps to rejuvenate the eyes, making our male patients appears more refreshed and well rested.
+Eyelid surgery helps to rejuvenate the eyes, making our male patients appear more refreshed and well rested.

 Can Eyelid Surgery correct the “crow’s feet”?

 Eyelid Surgery will not improve “crow’s feet”.
-These fine wrinkles along the sides of the eye are caused by overactivity of the muscle surrounding the eye.
+These fine wrinkles along the sides of the eye are caused by the overactivity of the muscle surrounding the eye.
 “Crow’s feet” are best treated with neurotoxins.
-These weaken the overactive muscle, resulting in correction of “crow’s feet”.
-Botox and Dysport is a quick, safe, and effective treatment which can be performed in the office with no “downtime” required.
+These weaken the overactive muscle, resulting in the correction of “crow’s feet”.
+Botox and Dysport is a quick, safe, and effective treatment that can be performed in the office with no “downtime” required.

 Will my sagging eyebrows be Improved with Eyelid Surgery?

 Eyelid Surgery addresses cosmetic issues involving the eyelids only.
 It will not provide improvement for aging or sagging brows.
 It is very common to perform forehead/brow surgery at the same time as Eyelid Surgery.
 A combination of an eyebrow lift and an Eyelid Surgery is an excellent combination of procedures that can provide total rejuvenation of the upper face and eyes.

 Will Eyelid Surgery treat a drooping eyelid?

 A “drooping” upper eyelid is typically caused by a malfunction of the mechanics of the upper lid.
 This condition is termed ptosis.
 Ptosis repair can be performed at the same time as Eyelid Surgery.